Measuring the Impact of Design Thinking

 impact of design thinking

-Measuring the impact of the design thinking process model by Professor Jeanne Liedtka.
+Measuring the impact of the design process model by Professor Jeanne Liedtka.
 Click to enlarge (image source: Mural)

 Conclusion